Buying a TV in 2024: A Guide to Buying a TV on a Budget

-Nowadays there are so many styles of TV from QLED to LCD it's difficult to keep up.
-In this article, we talk you through the different forms of TV and how they affect the price.
+Nowadays, there are so many styles of TV, from QLED to LCD, that it's difficult to keep up.
+In this article, we discuss the different forms of TV and how they affect the price.

 a tv on a tv stand